Moisturizer – Keep Your Glow Locked In

 Why Moisturizer Matters

-Moisturizers are the unsung heroes of any skincare routine.
-While serums and toners prepare your skin, a good moisturizer locks in hydration, strengthens the skin barrier, and keeps your complexion soft and radiant.
-Without moisturizer, the moisture in your skin can quickly evaporate, leaving it dry and prone to irritation.
+Moisturizers are essential in any skincare routine.
+They lock in hydration, support the skin barrier, and keep skin soft and radiant.
+Without moisturizer, moisture can quickly escape, leaving skin dry and easily irritated.

 How to Choose the Right Moisturizer

-Not all moisturizers are created equal.
-The best one for you depends on your skin type and concerns:
+Not all moisturizers work the same.
+The right one depends on your skin type.

-- Dry Skin: Look for rich creams with ceramides, shea butter, or squalane.
+Dry skin: Rich creams with ceramides, shea butter, or squalane

-- Oily Skin: Go for lightweight, oil-free gels or water-based lotions.
+Oily skin: Lightweight, oil-free gels or water-based lotions

-- Sensitive Skin: Choose fragrance-free, minimal-ingredient formulas with calming agents like oat extract.
+Sensitive skin: Fragrance-free formulas with calming ingredients like oat extract

-💡 Pro Tip: Always check for ingredients like hyaluronic acid, glycerin, and peptides — these are hydration superheroes that benefit all skin types.
+💡 Tip: Ingredients like hyaluronic acid, glycerin, and peptides support hydration for all skin types.

 How to Apply Moisturizer Effectively

-💡 Pro Tip: Lock in hydration by applying moisturizer within 30 seconds after cleansing or applying serum.
+💡 Tip: Apply moisturizer within 30 seconds after cleansing or serum to lock in hydration.

 Glow with Le’s Favorite Moisturizers